-Agent based modeling focuses on the individual active components of a system.
-This is in contrast to both the more abstract system dynamics approach, and the process-focused discrete event method.
+Agent-based modeling focuses on the individual active components of a system.
+This is in contrast to both the more abstract system dynamics approach, and the process-focused discrete-event method.

-In agent based simulation, active entities, known as agents, must be identified and their behavior defined.
+With agent-based modeling, active entities, known as agents, must be identified and their behavior defined.
 They may be people, households, vehicles, equipment, products, or companies, whatever is relevant to the system.
 Connections between them are established, environmental variables set, and simulations run.
 The global dynamics of the system then emerge from the interactions of the many individual behaviors.

-Agent based modeling is a new way to look at your organization
+Agent-based simulation modeling is a new way to look at your organization

 Traditional modeling approaches treat company employees, customers, products, facilities, and equipment as uniform groups, passive entities, or just resources in a process.

 System dynamics models, for example, necessarily contain assumptions such as, “We have 120 employees in R&D, and they can design about 20 new products a year.” or, “We have a fleet of 1200 trucks with a defined monthly shipment capacity, and 5% of them need to be replaced each year.”

 Meanwhile, discrete-event models view organizations as a number of processes, such as, “A customer calls a call center, the call is first handled by a Type A operator, which takes an average of 2 minutes, then 20% of the calls need to be forwarded.”

 These approaches are more powerful than spreadsheet based modeling.
 They can capture organizational dynamics and nonlinearity, but they ignore the unique composition and complex relationships of individual entities.
 For example, a customer may consult his family before making a purchase decision, or individual aircraft availability may be determined by rigid fleet maintenance schedules.